3dcitydb/3dcitydb-docs/source/impexp/preferences/citygml-import.rst

 ^^^^^^^^^^

-The Appearance preference settings define how appearance information (i.e., materials and textures associated with the observable surfaces of a city object) is processed at import time.
+The Appearance preference settings define how appearance information of city objects shall be processed at import time.

 .. figure:: ../../media/impexp_import_preferences_appearance_fig.png
    :name: impexp_import_preferences_appearance_fig

    CityGML import preferences – Appearance.

-Per default, all appearance information as well as all related texture image files are loaded into the 3D City Database [1].
+By default, all appearance information as well as all related texture image files are loaded into the 3D City Database [1].
 The Importer/Exporter will work on both image files located in a relative path to the CityGML dataset and image files referenced by a valid URL.